 Guided King(Chinook) Salmon Fishing on the Kenai River

-It can easily be argued that the Kenai is the worlds most famous salmon fishery and that the King Salmon were solely responsible for placing the Kenai on the map.
+It can easily be argued that the Kenai is the world's most famous salmon fishery and that King Salmon was solely responsible for placing the Kenai on the map.
 Famed for hosting 7 of the top 10 record fish including the 97.4 lb World Record king caught back in 1985 which can be argued was the start of what has become one of the greatest sport fisheries in the world today.
-Bucket list King Salmon, also known as chinook salmon, are caught daily on the Kenai from May through July and recent efforts to protect this great fish have paid off in the last couple of years and will continue to do so in the future.
+Bucket list King Salmon, also known as chinook salmon, are caught daily on the Kenai from May through July, and recent efforts to protect this great fish have paid off in the last couple of years and will continue to do so in the future.

-While at times it is legal to harvest and retain King Salmon on the Kenai many operations have gone strictly to catch and release of these great fish while others strongly encourage practicing C&R on all Kenai Chinook Salmon.
-The fishery is strongly regulated and closely watched each day of the season and often meets it required escapement goals but it toes a thin line as to either having a prolific return or just a mediocre return at best.
+While at times it is legal to harvest and retain King Salmon on the Kenai many operations have gone strictly to catch and release these great fish while others strongly encourage practicing C&R on all Kenai Chinook Salmon.
+The fishery is strongly regulated and closely watched each day of the season and often meets its required escapement goals but it treads a thin line as to either having a prolific return or just a mediocre return at best.
 Releasing these giants play a significant role in ensuring that not only you, but our kids will also be able to enjoy the same thrilling experiences that we have been able to do currently